nemanjam/reddit-unread-comments/docs/future-readme.md

 - promisify moze da konvertuje indexdb callbacks u async await promises

 - modify url ?sort=new query param without triggering new change or extension manifest
+- scroll element to top in modal and in window calculation